“Hell yeah baby, go!” said some random loud younger guy at a bar.

 It is when you least want something or someone that they most want to break into your life and be a part of it.
 Through just going out, I came across some guy named Brett who was an SMU grad from a wealthy family in Dallas.
 We randomly stumbled across each other recently and he even called me out to a house party that him and his fellow alumni were having.

 Out of kindness, I went with some booze but I was not feeling it.
 I interacted with the people there and some of the girls were kind of cute, they do say SMU has a lot of beautiful women.
 Yet, given the talent in NYC, they didn’t seem to stick out that much to me anymore.
-I seemed to notice this one tanned brunette with a volleyball player who was giving me a lot of signs but I had a date later on that night too so I played it easy, only letting her follow me on IG.
+I seemed to notice this one tanned brunette with a volleyball player body who was giving me a lot of signs but I had a date later on that night too so I played it easy, only letting her follow me on IG.

 I left my booze for everyone and after an hour, just bounced.